JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

 - <strong>Functions</strong> allow you to create a set of instructions and package it into a block of code `function getMilk() { }`.
 Function is the keyword (stating that we are about to create a new function), the getMilk is the function (to identify the new function), the `()` is the parameter/variables that are only specific to the function, and then the instructions will go into the curly brackets (or the function body).
 - Think of functions as machines (like a food processor - put food into the processor which does something to the food, which then returns juice).
 - Function declarations vs function expressions: you can CALL declarations before they are listed in the code, but can't do this with the expression (remember expressions create values).
 It is good to know how to use both.
+Function expressions is when the function is assigned to a variable - i.e. `const functionName = function() {}`

 - <strong>Arrow functions</strong> are another type of function that you can use `=>`.
 With arrow functions, you drop the "function" keyword and place a `=>` between the `()` and `{}`.
 If you have a function that is only returning things, you can drop the curly brackets all together.
 - If you don't return anything in the curly brackets, the function should automatically return a result.
 That is the benefit of arrow functions.